 All FPMA committees are composed of FPMA members in good standing who are appointed by the FPMA President in consultation with the FPMA Executive Committee.
-FPMA Committees are comprised of at least one chairperson with subcommittees and additional committee members where appropriate.
+FPMA Committees are comprised of at least one chairperson, with subcommittees and additional committee members where appropriate.

-To access a PDF version of the FPMA Staff, Officers, Committees contact list, located on the FPMA Member Portal page, click here.
+To access a PDF version of the current FPMA Staff, Officers, Committees contact list, located on the FPMA Member Portal page, click here.

 Listed below is information concerning each of the 10 FPMA Standing Committees, including each committee's respective duties and responsibilities.
 Select committees may be created for specific or ad hoc purposes by the FPMA President.